NickDrake117/LGNN/README.md

 ## Citing
-To cite the GNN implementation please use the following publication:
+To cite the LGNN implementation please use the following publication:

     Pancino, N., Rossi, A., Ciano, G., Giacomini, G., Bonechi, S., Andreini, P., Scarselli, F., Bianchini, M., Bongini, P. (2020), "Graph Neural Networks for the Prediction of Protein–Protein Interfaces",